 Le Canard (the Duck), the first powered seaplane, made its debut flight at La Mède harbor in Martigues, France, on March 28, 1910.
-Invented by Henri Fabre, the aircraft flew a distance of about 1,600 feet at a maximum height of 7 feet over the water.
-The aircraft was said to resemble a giant dragonfly flying backward.
+Invented by Henri Fabre, the aircraft flew a distance of about 1,600 feet at a maximum altitude of 7 feet over the water.
+The aircraft was described as resembling a giant dragonfly flying backward.

 The Boeing Model 204 (B-1E), a four-seat civilian flying boat, made its first flight on March 4, 1928.
-Ten of the aircraft, the last airplanes Boeing constructed specifically for private ownership by civilians, were built.
+Only ten of the aircraft, the last airplanes Boeing built specifically for private ownership by civilians, were produced.

-The first of the famous Pan American Airways Clippers, the Sikorsky S-42 flying boat, flew for the first time on March 30, 1934.
-Considered the first American seaplane, it could carry up to 32 passengers and could fly as many as 1,200 miles at 190 miles per hour.
+The first of the storied Pan American Airways Clippers, the Sikorsky S-42 flying boat, flew for the first time on March 30, 1934.
+Considered the first American seaplane, it carried up to 32 passengers and could fly up to 1,200 miles at 190 miles per hour.

 On March 18, 1939, the Boeing Model 307 Stratoliner prototype crashed, killing all 10 people on board.
 The accident resulted in the formation of an expanded aerodynamic research group that placed more emphasis on pre-flight testing.

 On March 20, 1940, Boeing delivered Pan American Airways’ first Model 307 Stratoliners.
-The model was the first commercial aircraft to have a pressurized cabin.
+The plane was the first commercial aircraft to have a pressurized cabin.